-Professor Amelia Clarke is the co-creator and principal investigator of the Youth and Innovation Research Project, a tenured professor at the University of Waterloo, and the Master of Environment and Business (MEB) program director.
-At the age of 23, she founded the Sierra Youth Coalition, a national youth environmental group.
-She holds a PhD in Management from McGill University.
-She has an active research program on youth engagement, over 25 publications, and has made hundreds of presentations to academic and non-academic audiences.
+Professor Amelia Clarke is the co-creator and principal investigator of the Youth & Innovation Project, associate dean of research for the Faculty of Environment and an associate professor at the University of Waterloo.
+At the age of 23, Amelia founded the Sierra Youth Coalition, a national youth environmental group.
+She holds a PhD in Management from McGill University, has an active research program on youth engagement with over 25 publications and has made hundreds of presentations to academic and non-academic audiences.

 Ilona is the co-creator and managing director of the Youth & Innovation Project at the University of Waterloo.
-She is an award winning social innovator and a regular commentator in the Canadian media who advises business, civil society and government on how they can tap into the value and unique abilities of young people.
-She has extensive leadership and governance experience having co-founded several organizations including Apathy is Boring, a Canadian non-partisan charitable organization that educates youth about democracy and encourages them to vote.
-She was named an Ashoka Fellow in 2009 and one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network in 2015.
+She is an award winning social innovator and a regular voice in the Canadian media advising business, civil society and government on how they can tap into the value and unique abilities of young people.
+She has extensive leadership and governance experience having co-founded several successful organizations.
+In 2004, she co-founded Apathy is Boring, a non-partisan social enterprise that educates Canadian youth about democracy and encourages them to vote.
+Ilona was named an Ashoka Fellow in 2009, was a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012 and one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network in 2015.